Becoming a freelancer/self-employed

 N26 is the bank you'll love to use: open your bank account in just eight minutes without paperwork.
 Take control of your finances with one app where you can manage limits, set your PIN, lock/unlock cards, and make no-fee transactions anywhere in the world.

-The difference between starting a business and becoming a freelancer in Portugal
+Starting a business vs becoming a freelancer in Portugal

 When setting up your business in Portugal, you can choose to start an individual company or sign up as a freelancer.
 Usually, if you are working for yourself, it is not worth creating a company.
 A freelancer or independent worker (trabalhador independente) does not have a fixed tie with one entity.
 Instead, they work with several clients.